What is spinal surgery?

 Some conditions like scoliosis and flat-back syndrome will affect the natural curve of the spine and it can lead to many impairments.
 Scoliosis is usually treated non-surgically and through braces, along with consistent physical therapy.
 However, in instances where the spinal curvature is intense and more than a certain degree, then surgery is needed to realign the spine.
 The same option goes for patients suffering from flat-back syndrome, especially if the symptoms are not relieved through non-surgical measures.
 Narayana Health Multispeciality is one of the best hospitals for scoliosis surgery in India.

 Here are some of the most common spine surgeries:

 This is a type of surgery where a herniated disc is removed.
-This surgery can be classified into two categories:

 - Microsurgical - In this case, the damaged part of the disc along with a part of the bone covering the spinal canal is removed with the help of a microscope.

 This is a type of surgery done to enlarge the spinal column when spinal stenosis creates pressure on the root of the nerves.
 In this surgical procedure, the lamina which acts as a protective back cover to the spinal cord is removed.